 For above it is, reportedly the most expensive private island home in the entire Mediterranean.

 Built on a small rocky outcrop, actually joined by a small spit making it a peninsula, the stunning home has been rented by global starlets, including singer Madonna and Cesc Fabregas for his wedding.

 Russian-owned, it will set you back a lofty €250,000 a week in summer.
 But it sleeps 18, has 22 staff and you can arrive by boat or helicopter if the mood so takes you.

 With spectacular sea views, two swimming pools and a rotating sun-deck atop a tower, you get the picture that this is something out of the ordinary Costa rental market.

-Welcome to Ibiza, where even in the heart of the Covid crisis, the fashionable beach restaurants are busier than ever.
+Welcome to Ibiza, where even in the heart of the Covid crisis, the fashionable beach restaurants were busier than ever.
 Indeed, according to locals, many are almost twice as busy as usual.

 This is the island of the global super rich and don’t think for a minute that the coronavirus is stopping them from spending their money.

 Whether buzzing to and fro from nearby Formentera on a superyacht or shooting the breeze at a private villa party, they were very much in attendance.
 You could see it from the lineup of private jets at the airport and the designer schmutter being worn around Ibiza town.